ctrl-alt-del/devenv/README.md

 # Setup dev environment on Windows

+## Installation Folder
+Having a folder to centralize all your packages is always good.
+In this instruction, all packages will be put or installed inside /c/usr/bin (or "C:\usr\bin") for easy management, create the folder if it is not existed, and feel free to choose your own directory.

 ## Git
 Download the latest git for Windows from git:

 http://git-scm.com/download/win

-and install it, keep all the install configuration default.
+and install it under /c/usr/bin/git or whatever directory you chose, keep all the install configuration default.

 ### Setup .bash_profile
 After git is installed, let us configure the git bash and have it memorize some convenient shortcuts.

-let us navigate to the home directory of git bash by running:
+Open git bash as administrator, and navigate to the home directory of git bash by running:
 ```sh
 cd ~
 ```